sagashrimproll/NUHire/TECHNICAL_SPECS.md

 **Here is some important information to know about the database**

-When new users signup from the landing page, we use google OAuth and the student's information, such as their First and Last name, their email that the logged in with, their affiliation as a student or advisor and their class number is stored in the *USERS* table. **We don't store any passwords because everything is authenticated through google**.
+When new users signup from the landing page, we use google OAuth and the student's information, such as their First and Last name, their email that the logged in with, their affiliation as a student or advisor and their class number is stored in the *USERS* table. **We don't store any passwords because everything is authenticated through google** (The is a new change in this due to the changing of OAuth).

 After the user as signed up, everytime they log in with the same email, we get the user from the database with their email -- this way the user can log in and sign in with the same button.
 Based on if they're a student or Advisor they are directed to the Student Dashboard or the Advisor dashboard.
 The Advisor will be able to see all the students that are signed up for their specific class so other classes and students don't overlap.
 Below is a picture of the users table, some of the information is collected when users signup and other information is filled out as they go through the activity.